IBAMR/IBAMR/doc/cmake.md

 seconds.

 ### Configuring the build
+- The example call to CMake above disables tests.
+If you wish to compile the tests then pass `-DIBAMR_ENABLE_TESTING=ON` instead.
 - If you want to build IBAMR with static libraries then pass the argument `-DBUILD_SHARED_LIBS=OFF` to the initial call to `cmake`.
 IBAMR defaults to building shared libraries.